charts showing mcp adoption statistics

 Why Remote Servers Are the Best Proxy for MCP Adoption Stats

-However, we have a pretty decent proxy for overall MCP adoption: the popularity of remote servers (one of the three type of MCP server deployment options ).
+However, we have a pretty decent proxy for overall MCP adoption: the popularity of remote servers (one of the three MCP server deployment options ).
 Let me explain.

 Remote MCP servers are the type you’ll typically see from large SaaS companies like Atlassian, Figma, and Asana.
 In fact, they’re the most popular MCP server deployment from these large companies.